EOC-dev/EOC-dev.github.io/_posts/2024-01-21-fuzzyspeed.md

 ## Software Setup and code walk through ##

-After the hardware was setup, the software was created to implement the control scheme -- a setup guide for which is provided on the [github](https://github.com/EOC-dev/FuzzyLogicSpeedControllerV1) page for this project.
+After the hardware was setup, the software was created to implement the control scheme using python -- a setup guide for which is provided on the [github](https://github.com/EOC-dev/FuzzyLogicSpeedControllerV1) page for this project.

 Below is the state flow diagram for the main python program: